w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 This division creates a **separation of concerns**: simple tools handle the mechanical navigation, while sophisticated AI handles the intelligent understanding of content.

-### AI System Integration Through MCP
+### Example: AI System Integration Through MCP

-Semantic Web Tools integrate with AI systems through the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification), an open standard that enables AI applications to securely connect with external tools and data sources.
+One way Semantic Web Tools can integrate with AI systems is through the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification), an open standard that enables AI applications to securely connect with external tools and data sources.
+This represents one example of how such integration could work.

-**Integration Workflow**: When a user requests an AI agent to "find support options across my service providers," the system follows this pattern:
+**Example Integration Workflow**: When a user requests an AI agent to "find support options across my service providers," a system using MCP might follow this pattern:

 1. **Discovery Phase**: The agent uses Semantic Web Tools to discover available destinations on each target website
 2. **Planning Phase**: Based on discovered destinations, the agent determines the optimal navigation strategy